 Having just helped a client through a website upgrade, I know that this is a challenging process.
 One of the things that we did that will pay off in the end is creating a written site map with expiration dates of content.
 Think of this as a blueprint and a list of when to change or update things.
 It is a lot easier to create this when you are redoing your website than to go back and recreate it.

 It should go without saying that you should have a mobile responsive website.
-With most traffic on the internet being through a mobile device, if your site is not responsive, you are providing a poor customer experience.
+With most traffic on the Internet being through a mobile device, if your site is not responsive, you are providing a poor customer experience.

-And if you don’t have video – you are missing out on the best way to engage your audience.
+And if you don’t have a video – you are missing out on the best way to engage your audience.

 There is an increasing appreciation of the importance of tracking enrollment data